CharleyGui/docs.fr-fr/docs/framework/unmanaged-api/profiling/icorprofilercallback-objectsallocatedbyclass-method.md

 ms.assetid: 91d688f3-a80e-419d-9755-ff94bc04188a
 topic_type:
 - apiref
-author: mairaw
-ms.author: mairaw
-ms.openlocfilehash: 4229332ef3a079a5a294e27b624dde0e1fb46691
+ms.openlocfilehash: 9ba021ec223d00e57081567b76f70f59768e6b9a
-ms.sourcegitcommit: 7f616512044ab7795e32806578e8dc0c6a0e038f
+ms.sourcegitcommit: 9a39f2a06f110c9c7ca54ba216900d038aa14ef3
 ms.translationtype: MT
 ms.contentlocale: fr-FR
-ms.lasthandoff: 07/10/2019
+ms.lasthandoff: 11/23/2019
-ms.locfileid: "67782963"
+ms.locfileid: "74445857"
 ---
 # <a name="icorprofilercallbackobjectsallocatedbyclass-method"></a>ICorProfilerCallback::ObjectsAllocatedByClass, méthode
-Informe le profileur sur le nombre d’instances de chaque classe spécifiée qui ont été créés depuis le dernier garbage collection.
+Notifies the profiler about the number of instances of each specified class that have been created since the most recent garbage collection.

 ## <a name="syntax"></a>Syntaxe